exonumia-cc/exonumia/docs/en/about/README.md

 <LanguageDropdown/>

-Exonumia is an open source platform that allows its contributors to translate and publish about Bitcoin into Native African languages.
+Exonumia is an open source platform that allows its contributors to translate and publish content about Bitcoin into Native African languages.

 ## Why does the Exonumia Project exist?